pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 For each point, cluster size is estimated by locating the minimum density of the distance distribution from this point to all others.
 During the mean shift execution, the cluster size estimation is used to adaptively change the bandwidth.

 ### Typical usage
-    ms=fctMS.AdaptiveMeanShift(X,minClusterSize=10,maxClusterSize=0.75,removeBadEstimates=True)
-    ms.meanShift(printClustersDebug=False)
-    ms.clusterUnlabeledPoints()
-    labels=ms.labels
+    ms=fctMS.AdaptiveMeanShift(X,minClusterSize=10,maxClusterSize=0.75,removeBadEstimates=True) #initiates the class and estimates local cluster size ms.meanShift(printClustersDebug=False) #performs mean shift
+    ms.clusterUnlabeledPoints() #cluster unlabeled points (those with bad cluster size estimates) to the closest cluster taking into account cluster scale labels=ms.labels

 There are 2 parameters: minClusterSize and maxClusterSize.
-Both can be set approximatively without affecting the results as long as all clusters have a size between the minimum cluster size and the maximum cluster size.
+Both can be set approximately without affecting the results as long as all clusters have a size between the minimum cluster size and the maximum cluster size.

 You can test it with example.ipynb .